dbsoft/dwindows/readme.txt

         32bit PowerPC, 64bit and 32bit Intel classic support.
         No Notifications, Dark Mode nor NSView container/trees.
 Windows:
-    10: Visual Studio 2017-2019, WebView2 and WinToast.
+    7-10: Visual Studio 2017-2019, WebView2 and WinToast.
-        Should run on Vista and later, but sockpipe() only on 10.
-        Supports domain sockets on Windows 10 dwcompat sockpipe().
-    7-8.1: Visual Studio 2015, WebView2 and WinToast with 8 SDK.
-        Should run on Vista and later, old sockpipe() on all.
+        Should run on Vista and later, supports domain sockets on Windows 10, oldsockpipe() on older versions.
     XP: Visual Studio 2010.
 Old sockpipe() on all versions.
         Should run on XP and later, with Aero on Vista and 7.
         No Notifications nor WebView2 and old sockpipe() on all.